jammazwan/xaa_SingleObjectToJsonFile/README.md

 ### Why the _jammazwan.shared_ dependency?

-This design tries to move some of the clutter out of the project, so you can focus only on what is required to demo the **SingleObjectToJsonFile** feature **_in isolation**.
+This design tries to include only what is unique to this example, so you can focus only on what is required to demo the **SingleObjectToJsonFile** feature **_in isolation_**.
-Specifically, the single shared project includes artifacts that shouldn't be unique, like:
+The single shared project includes dumb artifacts that shouldn't be unique, like:

  * Beans used as value objects for all example projects
  * pom.xml dependencies of a more general nature